Skip to main content

 Human History

 The Oglio River has been central to the development of Brescia and its surrounding territory since Roman times, providing water for agriculture, industry, and transportation.
 The Franciacorta wine-growing tradition dates to medieval times, with monastic communities first developing the vineyards.
 Industrial water mills along the river processed grain and textiles for centuries.
 The 20th century brought hydroelectric development and intensive agriculture that degraded river habitats.
-The Franciacorta sparkling wine denomination (DOCG since 1995) has become internationally recognized, transforming the local economy and landscape management.
+The Franciacorta sparkling wine denomination received DOCG status in 1995, becoming internationally recognized and transforming the local economy and landscape management.
+[1]

 Park History